Carteret County Detention Facility

 Satellite View of Carteret County Detention Facility

-You can support your loved ones at Carteret Co on InmateAid, if you have any immediate questions contact the facility directly at 252-728-8400.
+You can support your loved ones at Carteret Co Jail on InmateAid, if you have any immediate questions contact the facility directly at 252-728-8400.

-New detainees arrive at the jail regularly, with some being released on bail, placed under pretrial services caseloads, supervised by probation agencies, or released on recognizance with a court appearance agreement.
-Those who are not released await their court appearances at the jail, receiving accommodations including bedding and meals.
-You can see all the arrest records for North Carolina here.
+New detainees are regularly admitted to the jail, with some being released on bail or placed under pretrial services caseloads.
+Others await their court appearances at the facility, receiving necessary accommodations such as bedding and meals.
+View all arrest records here.

 Inmate Locator